KacperUrban/Machine-learning-course/README.md

 - interpret and handle missing data
 - use t-sne to interpret data

 Thanks to that I have discovered some inconsistent values (some metrics had a negative values).
 But overall data was in a good condition.
+All code you can find in Projekt_nr_1.ipynb.
 # Technologies
 - Pandas
 - Numpy